 I blog weekly for Hastings Online Times (HOT) - it's called Hastings Bookchat.
 If you're a reader or a writer based in Hastings or St Leonards (UK) - or if your books are set in Hastings, please get in touch and I'll try to include you in a HOT post.
 And do come and join Hastings Bookchat Facebook group - it's for everyone interested in books (wherever you live).

 Nearly three years ago I started writing fiction.
 I'm writing a series of (probably 5) books called The Dani Stories.
 Currently I've completed the first three and I've just started trying to get these published.
-My two main characters are Esme and Daniela (mother and daughter) and the conflicts in their relationship form the background and many of the growing points in their lives.
+My main character is Daniela and the conflicts between her and her mother, Esme form the background and many of the growing points in their lives.
 I love them both (and Dani's friend, Jaffa, too) and don't know what I shall do without them when I've finished their stories... but there's time yet.
 Two more to go.

-As a brief break from Dani (only brief, I can't wait to get back to her), I've just started writing another novel set in Papua New Guinea.
-It's about the power of belief and how a few influential people can manipulate others to make them behave in ways that suit their agenda.
-In this case, to hurt, to maim and to kill.
-Aulani, the female protagonist, is a victim, but she is tough and she escapes and learns how to reverse her fate.
+As a break from Dani (only brief, I can't wait to get back to her), I've just written a novel set in Papua New Guinea.
+It's called The Sauly Bird (and yes, the title keeps changing) It's a psycho drama/ thriller about Aulani who is accused of witchcraft but who escapes from her tormentor and goes in search of her two mothers.
+Aulani is a victim, but she is tough and she escapes and learns how to reverse her fate.
+I've finished it up to 4th draft stage so it's out with the beta readers now.

 I'm a reader, of course.
 Books have saved my life.
 I've got so many favourites - Maya Angelou, Esi Edugyan, Zadie Smith, Kate Atkinson, Barbara Kingsolver, Tim Winton, Elena Ferrante, Fyodor Dostoevsky, James Baldwin, Doris Lessing, Toni Morrison, Kazuo Ishiguro, Andrea Levy, Kate Grenville, Margaret Atwood (especially her poems), Haruki Murakami, Chimamanda Ngozi Adichie, Maggie O'Farrell, Marilynne Robinson, Goethe, Yevtushenko, Colm Toibin, Rose Tremain, Yaa Gyasi - and so many more.